-A surprising demographic feels pretty good in the midst of the global pandemic.
-While children, teens, and young adults are self-reporting more anxiety and depression symptoms, aging Americans are remarkably calm and levelheaded.
+While children, teens, and young adults are self-reporting more symptoms of anxiety and depression, American seniors remain remarkably calm and level headed.

-According to a study published in Hood River News, 39% of people ages 75 and up described themselves as doing “very well” right now — compared to just 26% of millennials (ages 24 to 39).
-Put another way, only 5% of seniors confess that they are not doing well in the face of the coronavirus.
+According to a study published in Hood River News, 39% of people ages 75 and up described themselves as doing “very well” right now, compared to just 26% of millennials (ages 24 to 39).
+On the other end of the spectrum, only 5% of seniors confess that they are not doing well in the face of the coronavirus.
 By contrast, 24% of millennials say they are “not well.”

-Healthcare And Mental Healthcare Is Better Than Ever
+Physical And Mental Healthcare are Better Than Ever

-These positive outcomes have little to do with COVID-19.
-Generally speaking, healthcare and mental healthcare is better than ever.
-Healthcare outcomes are slowly improving.
-Physicians have some catching up to do, but the research is there about what is necessary to improve aging Americans’ health.
-The Research and Development Cooperation (RAND Cooperation) reveals that doctors need to adopt comprehensive care plans, taking all seniors’ medical conditions as well as their mental health into account.
-Further, increased communication and coordination with patients and home health care services and encouraging patients to take a more active role in their own health will help, too.
+These positive outcomes have little to do directly with COVID-19.
+Generally speaking, healthcare and mental healthcare are better than ever.
+Healthcare outcomes are improving.
+Physicians are working hard to drive further progress, and the research detailing what is necessary to improve aging Americans’ health is already there to guide them.
+The Research and Development (RAND) Corporation reveals that doctors need to adopt comprehensive care plans, taking seniors’ medical conditions and mental health into account.
+Effectiveness is boosted by increased communication, coordination with homecare services, and patients taking a more active role in their own health.

-There is growing awareness about living a healthy lifestyle, something that can have a tremendous impact on physical health and ultimately increase longevity.
-Regular exercise, eating healthy, having a strong support system, and limiting damaging behaviors, like smoking and binge drinking, are proven to add years to your life.
+There is ever-growing awareness about living a healthy lifestyle, which is known to have a tremendous impact on physical health and longevity.
+Regular exercise, eating healthy, having a strong support system, and limiting damaging behaviors – like smoking and binge drinking – are proven to add years to your life.